LonwaboMvovo/background-generator/README.md

 # background-generator

-CSS for a particular background generated
+Gives the CSS for a particular background generated or random one